LG CordZero A9 vs. Dyson V10 Absolute Comparison

 It like like the V8’s version since both use chunk rollers.

-However, one upgrade Dyson added to the V10 is the adjustable gates, helping it to clean large debris piles previously impossible without them.
+However, one upgrade Dyson added to the V10 is its adjustable gates, helping it to clean large debris piles previously impossible without them.

-The capacity increase bumped the run time from 40 to 60 minutes using a non-powered attachment.
+The capacity increase increased the runtime from 40 to 60 minutes with a non-powered attachment.

 And Dyson’s claims are pretty accurate, as all the variants I’ve reviewed exceeded their claimed figures.